Eight Is Enough

-Eight Is Enough is an American comedy-drama/sitcom television series that aired on ABC from March 15, 1977, to May 23, 1981.
-The show was modeled on the life of syndicated newspaper columnist Tom Braden, a real-life parent with eight children, who wrote a book by the same title.
+Eight Is Enough is an American comedy-drama television series that aired on ABC from March 15, 1977, to May 23, 1981.
+The show was modeled on the life of syndicated newspaper columnist Tom Braden (Tom Bradford on the show), a real-life parent with eight children, who wrote a book by the same title.

 Synopsis

 The show centers on a Sacramento, California, family with eight children (from oldest to youngest: 22-year-old David, 21-year-old Mary, 20-year-old Joanie, 19-year-old Susan, 18-year-old Nancy, 16-year-old Elizabeth, 15-year-old Tommy, and 8-year-old Nicholas).
 The father, Tom Bradford (based on Tom Braden, played by Dick Van Patten), is a newspaper columnist for the fictional Sacramento Register.
 His wife Joan, based on Joan Braden, was a homemaker and took care of the children.

-Joan was played by actress Diana Hyland (born Diane Gentner) and in early 1977, she was diagnosed with breast cancer.
+Joan was played by Diana Hyland (born Diane Gentner) and in early 1977, she was diagnosed with breast cancer.
 While performing a mastectomy, doctors discovered her cancer had metastasized.
 During filming her health suddenly deteriorated, and Hyland died on March 27, 1977, having filmed only four episodes.
 As a result, her character's death was written into the second season of the series.

 The second season begins in the fall of 1977 with Tom as a widower.
 He eventually meets and falls in love with Sandra Sue "Abby" Abbott (Betty Buckley), a widowed schoolteacher who comes to the house to tutor Tommy after he breaks his leg in a football game.
 Abby and Tom marry in one of the series' TV movie broadcasts on November 9, 1977.
 The role went to Buckley after being approved by network chief Brandon Tartikoff, who felt that the character of Miss Collins, the sympathetic high school gym teacher she had played in the 1976 film Carrie, would translate seamlessly to the series.

 In the fourth season, in another of the series' TV movie broadcasts in September 1979, both David and Susan get married in a double wedding.
 As the series progresses, Abby receives her Ph.D. in education and starts a job counseling students at the local high school; oldest son David starts his own construction company; second-eldest daughter Joanie works as a TV producer; eldest daughter Mary becomes a medical doctor; third daughter Susan marries a baseball player, Merle "The Pearl" Stockwell, and has a baby; second-youngest son Tommy becomes a musician in a rock-and-roll band.
 Ralph Macchio also joins the cast as Jeremy Andretti, Abby's orphaned nephew.